freezy/dmd-extensions/LibDmd/Output/Network/README.md

 `WebsocketServer` acts as a Websocket server to which clients can connect and receive frames. `WebsocketClient` connects to an existing server.
-Both are using the same protcol.
+Both are using the same protocol.

 ## Messages

 Messages are sent as byte arrays.
 The first byte of every message defines the type of the message.
-The following four bytes are a timestamp in milliseconds.
+The following four bytes are the timestamp in milliseconds.

 Timestamps are important to keep the frames in sync.
-What the consumer should do is keep a time offset variable and adapt it as soon a frame gets delayed so the next frames keep the same relative frame rate.
+What the consumer should do is keep a time offset variable and adapt it when a frame gets delayed so the next frames keep the same relative frame rate.

-Note that there is not fixed frame rate though, frames are only sent if changed, which can happen at irregular intervals.
+Note that there is no fixed frame rate, frames are only sent if changed, which can happen at irregular intervals.

 All integers are little endian.